masonmedia/jl_swup/README.md

 ## **.htaccess**

-1. Multiple .htaccess redirects/301s are employed to point now-defunct pages to current versions (i.e. /history.html --> /about), as well as to redirect previous .html extensions to .php, and then to remove .php extensions entirely for pretty urls.
+1. Multiple .htaccess redirects/301s are employed to point previous .html file extensions to .php, and then to remove .php extensions entirely for pretty urls.